 - Spoon mixture into loaf pan.
 Top with additional chocolate chips.
 Bake for about 50 minutes, or until a knife comes out almost clean.
 Allow bread to cool in pan for at least 30 minutes before carefully removing and transferring to a wire rack to cool completely.

-*TO MAKE OAT FLOUR: If you don’t have store bought, make your own by grinding old fashioned oats in the blender until it resembles a very fine flour.
+*TO MAKE OAT FLOUR: If you don’t have store bought, make your own by grinding the old fashioned oats in the blender until it resembles a very fine flour.
 The finer it is, the fluffier the consistency!

 TO STORE: Keep bread on countertop in an air-tight container for up to three days.
 It stays moist for a surprisingly long time!
 If you still have some left, you can store in the fridge for up to a week or more and it will stay moist.

-TO FREEZE: Wrap the loaf tightly in foil then in a plastic bag with the air squeezed out.
+TO FREEZE: It freezes very well.
+Wrap the loaf tightly in foil then in a plastic bag with the air squeezed out.
 It will stay fresh for up to four months.
 You can thaw it on the counter when you’re ready to eat